-We're going to examine the first temptation this morning, and the Lord willing, probe the second and third next time.
+We're going to examine the first temptation this morning, and the Lord willing, probe the second and third the next time or two.

 Verse 3 "The tempter came to him and said, 'If you are the Son of God, tell these stones to become bread.'"
 What's the devil doing?
 Simply put...